openactive/OpenActive.NET/README.md

 ### Publishing to NuGet through CI

 New commits to the `master` branch will trigger an automatic patch version bump and push to NuGet.
-To increment the major or version of the library, update [this file](https://github.com/openactive/OpenActive.NET/blob/master/version.json#L3) within your PR.
+To increment the major or minor version of the library, update [this file](https://github.com/openactive/OpenActive.NET/blob/master/version.json#L3) within your PR.

 ### Publishing to NuGet